mpv-player/mpv/DOCS/man/options.rst

     Control how multi line subs are justified irrespective of where they are aligned (default: ``auto`` which justifies as defined by ``--sub-align-x``).
-    Left justification is recommended to make the subs easier to read as it is easier for the eyes.

 ``--sub-ass-justify=<yes|no>``
     Applies justification as defined by ``--sub-justify`` on ASS subtitles